Six reasons not to ban social media at work

 Social media can boost culture and collaboration, and give your business a competitive edge.
 Here are six compelling reasons why your organisation should plug into social networks

-Employers can be quick to crack down on social media usage in the office when they are looking for a quick boost to staff productivity, or to prevent adverse publicity.
+Employers can be quick to crack down on social media at work when they are looking for a quick boost to improve employee productivity or to prevent adverse publicity.

 1. It can improve your organisation’s culture

-Encouraging people to interact with each other via a social media platform – such as Yammer or Workplace by Facebook – is a great way to create a cohesive culture and encourage individuals to communicate with each other, wherever they are.
+Encouraging people to interact with each other via a social media platform – such as Yammer or Workplace by Facebook – is a great way to create a cohesive culture and boost morale in the workplace wherever they are.

 New starters can easily start to get a picture of the organisation and talk to employees from any department though an online network.
 Profile photos allow new members of staff to put names to faces and find out what their new colleagues do and where they are located.

 Senior leaders and managers can also use such networks to engage with staff by sharing regularly updates, information, and good news.
 Doing this frequently, online, is often more effective and less disruptive than holding an all-staff meeting once a quarter.
 Choosing to include images and video with posts adds another dimension to updates, too.

 2. It can create advocates out of your employees